MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 1. Open PowerShell as an administrator.
 This can be done by searching for PowerShell in Windows and choosing Run as administrator.

->**Note**: Select PowerShell and not PowerShell ISE.
+**Note** - Select PowerShell and not PowerShell ISE.

-1. You will need to add the Azure AD PowerShell module, if you have not used it before.
+2. You will need to add the Azure AD PowerShell module, if you have not used it before.
 Run the command: Install-Module AzureAD.
 When prompted, select “Y” to continue.

     ```
     Install-Module AzureAD
     ```

-1. Confirm that the module installed correctly by running the command:
+3. Confirm that the module installed correctly by running the command:

     ```
     Get-Module AzureAD
     ```

-1. Next, you will need to login to Azure by running:
+4. Next, you will need to login to Azure by running:

     ```
     Connect-AzureAD
     ```

-1. The Microsoft login window will appear for you to login to Azure AD.
+5. The Microsoft login window will appear for you to login to Azure AD.

-1. To verify that you are connected and to see existing users, run:
+6. To verify that you are connected and to see existing users, run:

     ```
     Get-AzureADUser
     ```

-1. To assign a common temporary password to all new users, run the following command and replace the TempPW with the password that you would like to provide to your users.
+7. To assign a common temporary password to all new users, run the following command and replace the TempPW with the password that you would like to provide to your users.

     ```
     $PasswordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile